 We’d therefore like to share our thoughts on the desired outcome and hear what you think, so that we can identify a shared outcome for the SPDN.
-To share your views, help us work out what the options could be and then make an informed choice, you can either join one of our Zoom calls over the next few months, email us, leave a comment below or come to one of the next SPDN events, where you’ll get an opportunity to voice your perspective.
+To share your views, help us work out what the options could be and then make an informed choice, you can either join one of our Zoom calls over the next few months, email us or come to one of the next SPDN events, where you’ll get an opportunity to voice your perspective.

 - To offer an immersive social pedagogical experience: The SPDN seeks to offer a flavour of social pedagogy and let participants experience this with head, heart and hands.
 It’s social pedagogical in both content and method, and this is central to enabling participants to understand social pedagogy.